Hyundai Ioniq review - Reliability and safety

 - 5Practicality, comfort and boot spaceSpacious boot and decent rear passenger space make the Ioniq a capable family car

-- 6Reliability and Safety - currently readingHyundai doesn’t have a great reputation in our Driver Power survey, but five-year unlimited mileage warranty is attractive
+- 6Reliability and Safety - currently readingHyundai doesn’t have a great reputation in our Driver Power survey, but a five-year unlimited mileage warranty is attractive